Part 1: Introduction

 In many of the Jewish kingdom scenarios, God would act through a human being who would execute divine justice and restore divine rule over Israel.
 Only a few Jewish texts refer to this human as the Son of Man (literally in Hebrew/Aramaic, "the human being").
 More commonly, however, the human agent of the kingdom was called "the anointed one" (in Hebrew, mashiach or "messiah").
 There wasn't one established set of expectations for the messiah, however.
 The Dead Sea Scrolls, for example, actually speak of multiple messiahs, including a priestly messiah and a royal messiah.

 See Messianic Expectations in 1st Century Judaism

 The popular notion that either: The 1st century Jew HAD NO expectation of a Messiah-figure; or The 1st century Jewish expectation was of a purely natural, human-only, regular political leader.
-Both of these positions are COMPLETELY mistaken--in the light of the 'HARD' data we have.
+Both of these positions are COMPLETELY mistaken in the light of the 'HARD' data we have.

-Jesus perplexed many of the Jews in his day by his unwillingness to support a revolt against Rome.
-He healed the servant of a Roman centurion (Matt 8:5-13), praising this leader in the oppressor's army as a paragon of faith (v.
+It is likely that many of Jesus' followers expected Him to raise up an army to wage war against the Romans.
+He did not.
+Much to the contrary, He healed the servant of a Roman centurion (Matthew 8:5-13), praising this leader in the oppressor's army as a paragon of faith (v.
 10).
-He hung out with Jewish tax collectors who had collaborated with Rome in order to become rich (Luke 19:1-10).
-He even appeared to support paying taxes to Rome (Matt 22:15-22).
+He stayed at Zaccheus' home although Zaccheus was a Jewish tax collector who was obviously working for the Romans (Luke 19:1-10).
+Jesus even appeared to support paying taxes to Rome (Matthew 22:15-22).

 But, far more confusing than this was what Jesus said in the Sermon on the Mount.
 God will bless those who are meek, merciful, peaceful, and persecuted, not those who use human strength to fight against Rome (Matt 5:3-10).
 Moreover, Jesus taught that one should "not resist an evildoer.
 But if anyone strikes you on the right cheek, turn the other also; and if anyone wants to sue you and take your coat, give your cloak as well; and if anyone forces you to go one mile, go also the second mile" (Matt 5:39-41).
 More troubling still, Jesus called his fellow Jewish to love their enemies and pray for those who persecute them (Matt 5:44).

 For us this can seem very theoretical, far removed from real human experience and emotion.
 But suppose Jesus appeared on the scene right now in Israel.
 Suppose he went around telling Israeli fathers whose children had been killed in suicide bombings that they should turn the other cheek and love their enemies, and that this was somehow the way to peace.
 When we put matters in these terms, it's easier to understand not only why so many people were confused by Jesus, but also why many were so angry at him.